swansonk14/SyntheMol/simulation.md

     --max_reactions 1
 ```

+1 epoch: 27,123 molecules in 7 hours and 19 minutes.
-25,550 generated molecules in 8 hours and 53 minutes.
+30 epochs: 25,550 generated molecules in 8 hours and 53 minutes.

 ## Compute true logP